navidboloorian/exercise-timer/README.md

 - Start your routine with the click of the button.
 Just worry about working out, all tracking is done by the app

 ## What's next?
 In future versions I'll be looking to add online routine sharing.
 That way, you won't need to scour through the internet transcribing various routines; they'll all be available with the single tap.
-I'll also be adding more robust progress tracking with graph representations
+I'll also be adding more robust progress tracking with graph representations.
+In short: there's must more to come.
+Stay tuned!